 Best States for Teen Drivers

 Although teens are responsible for their own actions, parents shoulder much of the emotional and financial consequences when things go south.
-And in areas where teen deaths resulting from car crashes are most prevalent, it’s up to lawmakers to implement programs and policies to reduce those numbers.
+In areas where teen deaths resulting from car crashes are most prevalent, it’s also up to lawmakers to implement programs and policies to reduce those numbers.
 For additional insight and advice, we asked a panel of experts to share their thoughts on the following key questions:

 - What tips do you have for parents of teen drivers?